arp242/trackwall/README.markdown

 To be fair, there are some disadvantages as well:

-- More difficult to set up.
+- It's currently a bit more difficult to set up.
 - Unable to filter by URL (only domain name).
 This is usually not a problem unless you want to filter out every last advertisement (which is not this program's goal).